 - 11.7.
-Supplementary Planning Documents (SPDs) are based on adopted Local Plan policies and are a tool for expanding these, providing detailed guidance prepared to expand Local Plan policies and provide more detail about on adopted policies and proposals.
+Supplementary Planning Documents ('SPDs') are based on adopted Local Plan policies and are a tool for providing detailed guidance on adopted policies and proposals.
 Although legally they do not form part of the Development Plan or have the same 'weight' as a DPD, they are an important material consideration in determining planning applications, appeals and enforcement matters. - 11.8.
 They can also be produced quicker than a Local Plan as they are not subject to an independent examination.
 Figure 2 shows the key stages in preparing SPDs. - 11.9.
 Further information on our SPDs can be found online at: www.whitehorsedc.gov.uk/services-and-advice/planning-and-building/planning-policy/supplementary-planning-documents